“Let your memory be your travel bag.” ~ Aleksandr S.

-Whatever your age or fitness level, take out appropriate travel insurance and ensure you are covered for all of the activities you intend to do, such as bungee jumping or water sports.
+Whatever your age or fitness level, make sure you take appropriate travel insurance like the one offered by Liberty Mutual.
+This ensures that you are covered for the activities you intend to do, such as bungee jumping or water sports.
 Remember that most policies exclude cover for events that happen after excessive alcohol consumption.

 #2 Health and Safety